Negative body language in public speaking hurts your credibility. Read this to see if you're guilty of the ‘7 deadly

 Body Language Is Key to Nonverbal Communication

-If you're that interested in what other people are showing you in terms of their intensions and motives, let's turn that situation around: What about when you're the one giving a speech or presentation?
-You get it: your audience wants to know the same things about you, including:
+If you're that interested in what other people reveal in terms of their intensions and motives, think about that from the opposite direction.
+What about when you're the one interacting with others, especially in a speech or presentation?
+Naturally, your audience wants to know these things about you: